1. How CapMonster Cloud works as a captcha reader

 5.2.
 Python SDK example

-# https://github.com/Zennolab/CapMonstercloud-client-python
+# https://github.com/CapMonsterCloud/capmonstercloud-client-python

 import asyncio

-from CapMonstercloudclient import CapMonsterClient, ClientOptions
+from capmonstercloudclient import CapMonsterClient, ClientOptions

-from CapMonstercloudclient.requests import RecaptchaV3ProxylessRequest
+from capmonstercloudclient.requests import RecaptchaV3ProxylessRequest

 client_options = ClientOptions(api_key="YOUR_API_KEY") # Specify your CapMonster Cloud API key